 - Pull the plastic eggs apart.

-3. Write 4-6 beginning sounds on the top half (ex. s, b, m, c) along the edge line of the egg.
+- Write 4-6 beginning sounds on the top half (ex. s, b, m, c) along the edge line of the egg.
 If you have larger eggs, which are more sturdy, you can fit more letters for the beginning sounds.
-The smaller eggs will probably fit only 3-4 letters, and are not very sturdy when spinning the tops around.

-6. Write the CVC word on the printable Easter Egg Word Families recording sheet.
-The worksheet has 3 blank eggs.
+- Write the CVC word on the printable Easter Egg Word Families recording sheet.
+The CVC Easter egg worksheet has 3 blank eggs.
 Those will represent the 3 word families that you choose to focus on.